kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 In order to never have those misdeeds known, the CIA has to completely erase Micah’s family and anyone who may know them.

 Micah’s mother, Patricia Ann Crawley Williams, was a longtime member of Mount Calvary Baptist Church and very active there.
-For a long time she was on the usher board and read the church announcements, putting her in front of thousands of worshippers over the years both from Mount Calvary and visiting congregations.
+For a long time she was on the usher board and read the church announcements, putting her in front of thousands of worshipers over the years both from Mount Calvary and visiting congregations.

 The CIA added the “Missionary” because of the missions that Micah has told them he runs for the Creator.